July 25-30, 2022

 How to create a sched.com account (you have to do this in order to access the Zoom links)

 - When you registered to the Kneading Conference you were prompted to create a password to sched.com.
 After saving your password you are able to login to sched.com with the password you created.
 This will allow you to create your schedule.

 - Add any and all sessions/workshops you want to view to your schedule (below you will see where it says “click here to add to my sched).

-- Ten minutes before each workshop the zoom link will appear in the workshop information portion of the schedule.
+- If attending virtually, ten minutes before each workshop the zoom link will appear in the workshop information portion of the schedule.
 Below is a screen show of where you will find all the zoom links for the workshops.

-- Remember, you have to add the workshops to your schedule to see the zoom links (you will see below in yellow it says “add to your schedule to view video stream” – this is where the zoom links will be 10 minutes before each sessions starts).
+- Remember, if you are attending virutal workshopsyou have to add the workshops to your schedule to see the zoom links (you will see below in yellow it says “add to your schedule to view video stream” – this is where the zoom links will be 10 minutes before each sessions starts).

 Where can I find the conference schedule?

 The schedule can be found in two places: